|

 her loins stirred, their beauty and love

-such a stirring emotion.
+a stirring emotion.

 Poirot stopped metres from them and found